woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 ![image.png](.media/img_42.png)

 3\.
-In "Browser and domian restrictions to sensitive data" choose "Block" for service domains and add the Dropbox domains.
-(In production you would change this to "Allow" service domains and only allow your explicitly sanctioned domains)
+In "Browser and domian restrictions to sensitive data" choose "Block" for service domains and add the Dropbox domains\. \(In production you would change this to "Allow" service domains and only allow your explicitly sanctioned domains\)

 ![image.png](.media/img_43.png)